raj-jondhale/AI-Agent-Backend/README.md

 # AI Agent - Backend Developer Assignment

-An intelligent backend service that combines LLM reasoning (Groq/OpenAI) with external API tools (Weather, Wikipedia, News) to create a sophisticated AI agent that can think, decide, and act.
+An intelligent backend service that combines LLM reasoning (Groq/OpenAI) with external API tools (Weather, News) to create a sophisticated AI agent that can think, decide, and act.

 ## 🎯 Project Overview